gamesbook/protograf/docs/source/core_shapes.rst

       It has the following properties based on these values:

-      - a default circle that defines boundaries of the chord line:
+      - a small circle that defines boundaries for the chord line:

         - centre x-position is ``2`` cm
         - centre y-position  is ``2`` cm